Knife – Use it wisely for piece !!

 Any kind of knife excites me and I have a pretty satisfactory collection.
 My favourite possesion though is my cutting knife.
 I keep it very finely sharp and honed.
 Maybe not to the extent of a professional level but enough for home use.
 I don’t believe in the middle ground.
-Either knives are sharp or they are blunt.
+Either they are sharp or they are blunt.
 If it’s anything in between, they frankly scare me as more cuts and injuries happen when a knife is not sharp but not blunt either.
 For a collection of my knives click here.
 I got this interesting knife from my parents.

 A good chef knife is expensive and requires a good thought before investing in it.
 It can be either driven by the business need or by passion.
 When you buy this, isn’t it a wate of money if it’s not maintained well?
-A knife can lose its sheen and edge over time but really bad usage or manhandling will end its life sooner.
+It can lose its sheen and edge over time but really bad usage or manhandling will end its life sooner.

 Also if used skillfully, you will need at the max 2-3 kind of knives to meet any kind of requirement.
-Right so we were talking about the sharp business end of a knife.
+Right so we were talking about the business end of a knife.
 Did you know the blunt edge is also a good handy tool?
-Lets look at some ways of how the blunt edge can be used smartly
+Let’s look at some ways of how the blunt edge can be used smartly

 - Cracking coconuts – Now most houses especially in the coastal areas and traditional families have a kind of blunt cleaver to help break coconuts.
 However did you know that the blunt edge of a chefs knife is good enough to break it open?
 Try it to believe it.
 Here is an interesting coconut jack I came across.
 Makes sense in the west but I will be laughed out of my house if I used that here :).
-DO NOT use the chefs knife for plucking up the pieces from the shell after you break it.
+DO NOT use this for plucking up the pieces from the shell after you break it.
 Use a smaller knife.
 No don’t use your enemies head for breaking it either.
 This might include your spouse or your ex !